krmanik/image-occlusion-in-browser/README.md

 View demo: [Using offline](demo/demo_img_occ.gif)

 # Contributions
 This is implemented using javascript.
 It has bugs and issues.
-Any contributions to improvement of codes and features will be appreceated.
+Any contributions to improvement of codes and features will be appreciated.

 # License
 ## Deck Template